umr4nlp/umr-guidelines/guidelines.md

 	:modstr FullAff)
 ```

-Since the nonverbal clause functions require the use of lexicalized predicates at Stage 0, these are annotated in the same way at Stage 1 (see [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses)).
+Since the non-verbal clause functions require the use of lexicalized predicates at Stage 0, these are annotated in the same way at Stage 1 (see [Part 3-2-1-1-1](#part-3-2-1-1-1-non-verbal-clauses)).
 Unlike Stage 0, implicit participants are
 annotated for their semantic role at Stage 1.
 This is shown in
 <a href="#3-2-1-2 (2)">(2)</a>.